llreed14/reed-collection/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid=lr013 %}

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This collection of photographs is to share the beauty of nature and inspire others to take their own pictures.
+These photographs were taken by myself during a trip to Grand Junction, Colorado on a few of my hikes.
+The following three locations are where all of the images were taken:

-- a CSV of collection metadata
+- Central City Masonic Cemetery in Central City, Colorado
-- a folder of JPG images or PDF documents
+- Palisade Rim Trail in Mesa County, Colorado

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
+- Monument Canyon Trail in Mesa County, Colorado

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!